Naser Orić: The trial

-The trial began on 6 October 2004 and the prosecution completed its case on 1 June 2005.
+The trial began on 6 October 2004 and the prosecution completed its case on 31 May 2005.
 A week later the tribunal dropped two of the counts against him, withdrew all allegation of plundering public and private property; the tribunal also dropped two villages from the list of alleged raids.

 The defense case commenced on 4 July 2005 and ended on 10 April 2006.
 The prosecution asked for an eighteen-year prison term, while the defense asked for an acquittal.
-In all there were 182 trial days, 82 witnesses testifying (52 prosecution and 20 defense) and 1,649 exhibits presented as evidence.
+In all there were 196 trial days, 83 witnesses testifying (52 called by prosecution, 30 by defense and 1 by the trial chamber) and 1,649 exhibits presented as evidence.
 The decision in the case was delivered on 30 June 2006.

 The verdict

 The ICTY convicted Orić for failing to prevent the murder and inhumane treatment of Serb prisoners.
 Orić, sentenced to two years in prison, was released immediately for time already served.
 He was acquitted of direct involvement in the murder or cruel treatment of Serbs, and of responsibility for the "wanton destruction" of homes and property.

 The judges noted that militarily superior Serb forces encircled the town and that there was an unmanageable influx of refugees there, as well as a critical shortage of food and the breakdown of law and order.
-The judges also noted that it was in those circumstances, Orić, then 25, was elected commander of a poorly-trained volunteer force that lacked effective links with government forces in Sarajevo.
+The judges also noted that it was in those circumstances, Orić, then 25, was elected commander of a poorly trained volunteer force that lacked effective links with government forces in Sarajevo.
 His authority was scorned by some other Bosnian leaders and his situation became worse as the Serb forces increased the momentum of their siege.

 The judges stated in the verdict that Orić had reason to know about murder and cruel treatment of Serbs on two specific occasions in the police station but acquitted him of all other crimes.
 Orić was acquitted of direct involvement in the murder of prisoners in the early years of the Bosnian War, but the court found he had closed his eyes to their mistreatment and failed to punish their killers.
 The three judges acquitted him of all charges related to the wanton destruction of Serb villages.
 The judges also took into account the lack of food and supplies and resulting lack of order and law during the Serbian siege on Srebrenica.

 As for the destruction in the villages of Kravica, Bjelovac, Fakovići and Sikirić, the judgment stated that "the accused and members of his group of fighters participated in the attack."
 In the case of the village of Šiljkovići, the court stated that "there is evidence to establish that property was destroyed on a large scale."